 We share photos of those outdoor holiday light layouts here to offer ideas for your next Christmas decorating project, to illustrate some of the numerous types of LED lights available, and provide general decorating and safety tips and advice for all decorating with Xmas lights, that we’ve found most helpful.

-Use Lots of Lights
+Use Lots of Blue LED Christmas Lights

 For the most eye-striking yard displays, use as many LED light strings as you can afford and safely power.
 Decorate everything on your lawn and home that will hold lights.
 Adorn all bushes, trees, banisters, railings, plants, fences, windows, and posts, with many little lights.
 Large, high power lamps aren’t really necessary for achieving an awe-inspiring effect.
 Many smaller lamps creates a more impressive display than fewer but larger units.
 You can never have too many LED lights.
 Based on neighbor comments, the more we placed, the more compliments we got.